thelookoutway/jobs/rails-software-engineer/README.md

 Introduce yourself by sending an email to recruitment@fivegoodfriends.com.au with the subject "Rails Software Engineer".
 Please include your resume which will be made blind to the Engineering Team.

 We are an equal opportunity employer and value diversity at our company.
-We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.
+We do not discriminate on the basis of race, religion, colour, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.

 No recruiters, thanks.